JFK24/zeppr/README.md

 #> 3 2022-01-03 15:00:00          20 1.6666667 1.5416667 1.4166667
 ```

-### Read ISIP hourly weather data
+### Read ISIP weather data

-ISIP hourly weather data files are excel files with multiple sheets (one
+ISIP weather data files are excel files with multiple sheets (one per
-per geographical location) containing each a table of hourly weather
+geographical location) containing each a table of hourly or daily
-data for the same date and time range.
+weather data for the same date and time range.
 Function
-`read_isip_hourly_weather_data()` reads an ISIP hourly weather data file
+`read_isip_weather_data()` reads an ISIP weather data file and returns a
-and returns a data frame with either hourly or daily data.
-An example
+data frame with either hourly or daily data.
+An example file is provided
-file is provided with this package at the following internal path:
+with this package at the following internal path:

 ``` r
 file.name <- "20221215_isip_hourly_weather_data_export.xlsx"